 - 5.9 Throughout the construction, operation and decommissioning phases of a nuclear power station, the potential exists for the accidental release of pollutants into the environment, which could have significant impacts on biodiversity.
 However, the risks of accidental releases would be minimised by the existing risk assessment and regulatory processes that are referred to in the sections on Air Quality and Water Resources.
 Construction activities, such as earthworks, new buildings and infrastructure could lead to direct habitat loss, increased noise disturbance and impacts on air and water quality, which, in turn, could affect sensitive ecosystems.
-During operation, the cooling and discharge of heated water and routine discharge of radioactive material could affect aguatic habitats and species if not managed appropriately. - 5.10 There is the potential that activities may lead to detrimental effects on, and displacement of, important bird populations associated with the Minsmere-Walberswick SPA and Ramsar sites and Sizewell Marshes SSSI.
-The site boundary also indicates a small land-take from Sizewell Marshes SSSI.
-Construction and the presence of development are likely to lead to direct loss and fragmentation of priority terrestrial and coastal habitats (including habitats within Minsmere-Walberswick Heaths and Marshes SAC and Sizewell Marshes SSSI) and wildlife corridors for protected species.
-This may include direct loss of grazing marsh and coastal habitats, through the construction of a new access road and a potential marine landing station. - 5.11 Biodiversity would also be affected at a more local level if important habitats/species (for example, UK Biodiversity Action Plan habitats/species or legally protected species) are present within, or in close proximity to, the site. - 5.12 There will be a need for the developer to avoid or minimise such losses and disturbance to protected species through careful site layout, design, routing, location of the development, associated infrastructure, and construction management and timings.
-There is potential for habitat creation within the wider area including heathland, in order to replace lost habitats and to maintain the connectivity of wildlife corridors for certain species around the site.
-This could be implemented through an ecological mitigation and management plan.
+During operation, the cooling and discharge of heated water and routine discharge of radioactive material could affect aquatic habitats and species if not managed appropriately. - 5.10 There is the potential that activities may lead to detrimental effects on, and displacement of, important bird populations associated with the Minsmere-Walberswick SPA and Ramsar sites and Sizewell Marshes SSSI.
+This may include visual and noise disturbance from general construction and operation site activities, plus potential impacts from construction traffic and site lighting. - 5.11 The site boundary indicates a land-take from Sizewell Marshes SSSI.
+Construction and the presence of development are likely to lead to direct loss and fragmentation of priority terrestrial and coastal habitats (including habitats within Minsmere-Walberswick Heaths and Marshes SAC; and Sizewell Marshes SSSI; and Outer Thames SPA) and wildlife corridors for protected species.
+This may include direct loss of grazing marsh and coastal habitats, through the construction of a new access road and a potential marine landing station.
+Indirect impacts may also occur at four National Nature Reserves (NNRs) in the region.
+Within 20km of the site. - 5.12 Biodiversity would also be affected at a more local level if important habitats/species (for example, UK Biodiversity Action Plan habitats/species or legally protected species) are present within, or in close proximity to, the site. - 5.13 There will be a need for the developer to avoid or minimise such losses and disturbance to protected species through careful site layout, design, routing, location of the development, associated infrastructure, and construction management and timings.
+There is potential for habitat creation within the wider area in order to replace lost 'wet meadows' habitats of the Sizewell